 Peruvian temporary visas

 Temporary visas are intended for short-term stays in Peru.
-These include:
+These include, but aren't restricted to:

 Peruvian resident visas

 Resident visas however are for long-term stays in Peru.
-They include:
+They include, but aren't restricted to:

-Important Info - Disclaimer: We from LimaEasy are not the Peruvian immigration authority or a Peruvian embassy or consulate.
-We publish all information to our best knowledge and should only give you general guidelines of Peruvian procedures.
-As regulations, requirements and practices can change without prior notice, all information is subject to change!
-Therefore, we recommend checking the current regulations before your trip to Peru with the nearest Peruvian embassy or consulate!
+Important Info - Disclaimer: We from LimaEasy are not the Peruvian immigration authority Migraciones or a Peruvian consulate.
+All information is published to our best knowledge and should be seen as general guidance introducing you to Peruvian procedures.
+All information is subject to change, as regulations, requirements and processes can change quickly without prior notice!
+Therefore we recommend checking the current regulations with the nearest Peruvian consulate or, if you are already in Peru, with Migraciones!

 This website is made by te-media - Creative Digital Solutions.
 All profits we make from it through advertising and other channels go back into the project.